jl2/markov/README.md

 Copyright (c) 2021 Jeremiah LaRocco <jeremiah_larocco@fastmail.com>

-The text samples in the samples directory are public domain and come from [[https://www.gutenberg.org/][Project Gutenberg]].
+The text samples in the samples directory are public domain and come from [Project Gutenberg](https://www.gutenberg.org/).

 The library itself is released under the ISC license.
-See [LICENSE](https://github.com/jl2/markov/blob/masterLICENSE) for details.
+See [LICENSE](https://github.com/jl2/markov/blob/master/LICENSE) for details.